 Under certain circumstances, a film or computer game may be exempt from classification.
 Computer games and films created for business, accounting, professional, scientific or educational purposes may be exempt from classification unless they would, if classified, be classified M15+ or above.
 In addition, films created for current affairs, hobbyist, sporting, family, live performance, musical presentation, religious, community or cultural purposes may be exempt.
 For example, a film created for a live performance is a film comprising a documentary record of a live artistic performance or a film which is used within such a performance.
+Further, two new categories are to be added which will exempt films that wholly or mainly relate to the social sciences (economics, geography, anthropology and linguistics)or that wholly or mainly depict natural scenery.
 Applications for classification of exempt films are not necessary.

 Publications (which broadly refers to books and magazines, but may also include other printed matter such as calendars, cards, catalogues etc) are not required to be classified unless they contain depictions or descriptions of sexual matters, drugs, nudity or violence that are unsuitable for a minor to see or read or likely to cause offence to a reasonable adult if sold as an unrestricted publication.
 It is an offence to sell, display or advertise a publication that is required to be classified without having it classified, or to display it other than in accordance with the classification requirements.